A Batyrev type classification of $Q$--factorial projective toric varieties: The Batyrev classification revised

 \begin{remark} In the statement of Proposition~\ref{prop:rec-maxbord vs splitting} $\g$ is supposed to be a $(r-2)$--recursively maxbord chamber and not necessarily a $(r-1)$--recursively maxbord one: this fact may result surprising since, after the previous Theorem~\ref{thm:recmaxbord}, a splitting fan is equivalent to a fan associated with a non--singular recursively maxbord chamber.
 The following Example~\ref{ex:noconverse} clarifies the situation, describing a case which cannot occur in the smooth case.
 Actually: \emph{a non--singular $(r-2)$--recursively maxbord chamber turns out to be necessarily a $(r-1)$--recursively maxbord one. }

 This fact is a consequence of \cite[Thm.~4.3]{Batyrev91} and Thm.~\ref{thm:recmaxbord}.
-Notice that the starting step of the induction proving \cite[Thm.~4.3]{Batyrev91} does not more hold in the singular case even for projective varieties, which is: there exist projective $\Q$--factorial toric varieties not admitting any nef primitive collection although their primitive collections are disjoint pair by pair, as Example~\ref{ex:noconverse} shows. \end{remark}
+Notice that the starting step of the induction proving \cite[Thm.~4.3]{Batyrev91} does not more hold in the singular case even for projective varieties, which is: there exist projective $\Q$--factorial toric va\-rie\-ties not admitting any nef primitive collection although their primitive collections are disjoint pair by pair, as Example~\ref{ex:noconverse} shows. \end{remark}

 \begin{example} Consider the 2--dimensional PWS of rank 2 whose weight and fan matrices are, respectively, given by

 Then $\Mov(V)=\langle\q_2,\q_3\rangle=\left\langle \right\rangle \subset \gkz=F^2_+$, and there is a unique chamber $\g=\Mov(V)$, giving a unique fan $\Si_{\g}$.
 This fan admits only two disjoint primitive collections given by $\pc_1=\{\v_1,\v_2\}$ and $\pc_2=\{\v_3,\v_4\}$ whose primitive relations are given, respectively, by